Ngo Dinh Diem: Establishment of the Republic of Vietnam

 Diệm's rule was authoritarian and nepotistic.
-His most trusted official was Nhu, leader of the primary pro-Diệm Can Lao political party, who was an opium addict and admirer of Adolf Hitler.
-He modeled the Can Lao secret police's marching style and torture styles on Nazi designs.
-Cẩn was put in charge of the former Imperial City of Huế.
-Although neither Cẩn or Nhu held any official role in the government, they ruled their regions of South Vietnam, commanding private armies and secret police.
-His youngest brother Luyện, was appointed Ambassador to the United Kingdom.
+His most trusted official was his brother Nhu, leader of the primary pro-Diệm party, the Cần Lao Party.
+Nhu was an opium addict and admirer of Adolf Hitler.
+He modeled the Cần Lao secret police's marching style and torture styles on Nazi methodology.
+Cẩn, another brother, was put in charge of the former Imperial City of Huế.
+Although neither Cẩn nor Nhu held any official role in the government, they ruled their regions of South Vietnam absolutely, commanding private armies and secret police forces.
+Diệm's youngest brother Luyện was appointed Ambassador to the United Kingdom.
 His elder brother, Ngô Đình Thục, was Archbishop of Huế.
-Despite this, Thuc lived in the Presidential Palace, along with Nhu, Nhu's wife and Diệm.
+Despite this, Thuc lived in the Presidential Palace, along with Nhu, Nhu's wife, and Diệm.
 Diệm was nationalistic, devoutly Catholic, anti-Communist, and preferred the philosophies of personalism and Confucianism.

 Diệm's rule was also pervaded by family corruption.
-Can was widely believed to be involved in illegal smuggling of rice to North Vietnam on the black market and opium throughout Asia via Laos, as well as monopolising the cinnamon trade, amassing a fortune stored in foreign banks.
-With Nhu, Can competed for U.S. contracts and rice trade.
+Cẩn was widely believed to be involved in several illegal operations, namely the illegal smuggling of rice to North Vietnam on the black market, the opium trade via Laos, in monopolizing the cinnamon trade, and amassing a fortune in foreign banks.
+With Nhu, Cẩn competed for U.S. contracts and rice trade.
 Thuc, the most powerful religious leader in the country, was allowed to solicit "voluntary contributions to the Church" from Saigon businessmen, which was likened to "tax notices".
-Thuc also used his position to acquire farms, businesses, urban real estate, rental property and rubber plantations for the Catholic Church.
-He also used Army of the Republic of Vietnam personnel to work on his timber and construction projects.
-The Nhus amassed a fortune by running numbers and lottery rackets, manipulating currency and extorting money from Saigon businesses.
-Luyen became a multimillionaire by speculating in piasters and pounds on the currency exchange using inside government information.
+Thuc also used his position to acquire farms, businesses, urban real estate, rental property, and rubber plantations in the name of the Catholic Church.
+He also used Army of the Republic of Vietnam (ARVN) personnel to work on his timber and construction projects.
+The Nhus amassed a fortune by running numbers and lottery rackets, manipulating currency and extorting money from Saigon businesses, while Luyen became a multimillionaire by speculating in Piastres and Pounds on the currency exchange using inside government information.

-However, according to Miller, Diệm also clamped down on corruption.
-South Vietnam was divided into colonial era provinces, of which governors enjoyed sweeping powers and firmly controlled local administrations, creating a problem of corruption and cronyism.
-The governors were widely seen as petty tyrants, and Diệm launched corruption probes while also replacing many of the governors, but starting in 1954, the political turmoil prevented him from taking further measures.
-The MSUG, an American advisory body created to aid the Diệm's regime, recommended that Diệm centralizes power by abolishing local administrations and reforming the existing ones into much larger "areas", with much less power and no financial autonomy.
-Diệm objected to abolishing the position of province chiefs, arguing that only local governments could address "the needs of local people" and believed that requiring fiscal self-sufficiency from the local governments was key to creating the "ethos of mutual responsibility" – a key concept in Diệm's communitarian intrepretation of democracy.
+However, Miller wrote that Diệm also clamped down on corruption.
+South Vietnam was divided into colonial-era provinces, of which governors enjoyed sweeping powers and firmly controlled local administrations, creating a problem of corruption and cronyism.
+The governors were seen as petty tyrants, and Diệm launched corruption probes while also replacing many of the governors.
+However, starting in 1954, the political turmoil prevented him from taking further measures.
+The MSUG, an American advisory body created to aid the Diệm's regime, recommended that Diệm centralize power by abolishing local administrations and reforming the existing ones into much larger "areas", with much less power and no financial autonomy.
+Diệm objected to abolishing the position of province chiefs, arguing that only local governments could address "the needs of local people" as he believed that requiring fiscal self-sufficiency from the local governments was key to creating the "ethos of mutual responsibility" – a key concept in Diệm's communitarian interpretation of democracy.